 Deciding to sue your employer is never easy, but it is sometimes necessary.
 If you’ve experienced harassment, discrimination, wrongful termination or a workplace injury, your only recourse may be legal action or suing your employer.

 But filing a lawsuit against your employer can be complicated.
 Before you begin filing anything, consider the commitment and expectations that come with suing someone.

 Let’s look at a few of the details you should consider before you file a lawsuit against your employer.

-Lawsuits should be saved for the most egregious acts — you can’t rightfully sue your employer every time you’re unhappy.
-But that doesn’t mean there aren’t some circumstances when a lawsuit is appropriate.
+Save a lawsuit for the most egregious acts.
+You can’t rightfully sue your employer every time you’re unhappy, but that doesn’t mean there aren’t some circumstances when a lawsuit is appropriate.
 Here are a few situations where you may want to consider taking legal action against your employer.

 Under the Civil Rights Act and the American Disabilities Act, it is illegal for an employer to discriminate against an employee or applicant based on race, gender, sex, ethnicity, religion or disability.
-If an employer discriminates against you, this could be a situation where suing your employer is warranted.
+If you experienced discrimination by an employer, a lawsuit might be warranted.

 The most frequently talked about form of harassment in a workplace is sexual harassment, although there are other kinds.
 Harassment does not need to come from the employer for you to sue.
 If a coworker, client or supervisor harasses you and your employer doesn’t address the issue, a lawsuit may change those workplace dynamics.

 Wrongful termination happens when an employer lets an employee go for a reason unrelated to their performance or the state of the company.
 Wrongful termination may happen if the manager is looking to retaliate against the employer or as an act of discrimination.
 While wrongful termination can be difficult to prove, suing your employer is an option.

 While we often think of workplace injuries only happening in dangerous jobs, they can happen anywhere.
 In most cases, workers’ compensation covers workplace injuries.